 Top 3 Big Data Programming Languages

-As per the data science community Kd Nugget’s yearly poll on “What programming/statistics languages are used for data science work” the below graph represents the popularity of languages:
+As per the data science community KD Nugget’s yearly poll on “What programming/statistics, languages are used for data science work” the below graph represents the popularity of languages:

-However, based on the market survey and user experience we have shortlisted top 3 big data programming languages from the list as the most used programming languages for data science.
+However, based on the market survey and user experience we have shortlisted the top 3 big data programming languages from the list as the most used programming languages for data science.
 Let’s go through this blog and know the power of these big data programming languages.

 The field of big data is growing continuously.
 Let’s get understand the Importance of Big Data Analytics.